BellowingMeadows/BellowingMeadows/testing.md

 *YouTube iframe responsivity:*

-The YouTube iframe on the main page was appearing as an upward rectangle on mobile devices, which which was not the intention and looked unnatural.
+The YouTube iframe on the main page was appearing as an upward rectangle on mobile devices, which was not the intention and looked unnatural.
 This bug was caused by a class I had created to ensure that certain sections had their max-width reduced on mobile screen sizes. **The bug was fixed by moving the class to a different container that would only affect the desired elements.**

 *Buttons changing to blue in 'focus' state*

 I noticed that the customisation I had applied to the Bootstrap buttons did not extend as far as the 'focus' state as they changed to blue. **This was fixed by using the :focus pseudo class and using the same properties as my :active pseudo class.**

-**Note** - I was also not happy with the blue box that appears while a button is in focus so I overode the default Bootstrap settings to have a thinner and lighter box appear instead
+**Note** - I was also not happy with the blue box that appears while a button is in focus so I overrode the default Bootstrap settings to have a thinner and lighter box appear instead

 ![Focus screenshot](assets/images/focus.png)